kayjanw/test-app/README.rst

 ***************************************

-This ``utils.py`` project aims to be a helper tool to automate repetitive data analysis tasks, or perform optimizations that are computationally expensive etc.
+This ``utils.py`` project aims to be a helper tool to automate repetitive data analysis tasks, or perform predictions and optimizations that are computationally expensive etc.
 This documentation comprises of deployment documentation and code documentation.